 5. Digestive enzymes and probiotics aid the digestion and assimilation of the nutrients in foods.
 Poor digestion can contribute to chronic inflammatory conditions such as arthritis, allergies and other degenerative conditions.
 Maintaining a healthy gastrointestinal system by including digestive enzymes and probiotics with every meal will go a long way in preventing these complications.

 6. Extra support around the house can keep your friend more comfortable as she ages.
-An orthopedic bed provides cushioning for tender joints.
+Give your senior pal an orthopedic bed to provide cushioning for tender joints.
 Ramps can help her get in the car and stairs for the sofa are also appreciated.
-Raised feeders are also a great way to ease stress on the neck and back.
+You can help ease stress on the neck and back with a raised feeder.

 Note: Always seek the advice of your veterinarian with any questions you may have regarding the medical condition of your pet.
 This content is not intended to be a substitute for professional veterinarian advice.